Skip to content

 Output:

-NAME HOST HTTP SSH STATUS DEFAULT
+NAME ENDPOINT SSH SECURITY STATUS DEFAULT

-mini-desktop mini-desktop.tailnet.ts.net 8080 2222 online *
+mini-desktop http://mini-desktop.tailnet.ts.net:8080 mini-desktop.tailnet.ts.net:2222 open online *

 shed server remove